 Creating a Silicon Valley for surgery skills in Amsterdam

-More than 400 years after Rembrandt visited an anatomy lesson and created the world-famous painting based on his experiences, Dr Jaap Bonjer reveals the 'Amsterdam New Way of Learning Surgical Skills' only a few miles from where the operational theatre of the infamous Dr Nicolaes Tulp was once based.
+More than 400 years after Rembrandt visited an anatomy lesson and created the world-famous painting based on his experiences, Dr Jaap Bonjer is changing the future of surgery only a few miles from where the operational theatre of the infamous Dr Nicolaes Tulp was once based.

 A renowned surgeon, Dr Bonjer has always wondered why his medical education took so long and cost so much.
 On average, it takes more than 30,000 hours of study and training before a surgeon can operate independently and lead a surgical team.
 That time frame is almost four times the length of time it takes to train a helicopter pilot, and three times as long as it took for Jimi Hendrix to become the world’s best guitar player.
 And why do surgical students have to practice on real patients?
 Not only does this drive up costs (up to €1 million per student) and increase health risks, it also creates a bottleneck-effect.
 In fact, every 60 seconds 271 essential surgeries cannot be performed in low- and middle-income countries because of a shortage of qualified surgeons.
 In the coming years, at least an extra two million new surgeons must be trained to guarantee that at least two-thirds of the world’s population has access to basic surgical care.